 Once more, we see how the increased availability of appliances played a role in replacing staff, as by now the Williams were owners of an automatic washing machine, tumble-dryer, and dishwasher.

-By the end of the 1970’s, entire businesses offering packaged domestic cleaning services were beginning to emerge.
+By the end of the 1970’s, entire companies offering packaged domestic cleaning services were beginning to emerge.
 They were potentially less personal and contractual than employing a cleaner or staff directly, and perhaps eased some of the guilt which those who engaged their services might otherwise have felt.
-By treating it as a business arrangement, there was less moral obligation on the part of the end user.
+By treating it almost as a transaction, there was less moral obligation on the part of the end user.

 However, many of those who hired domestic staff still felt perfectly entitled to do so, even if others had a different view.
 As one lady told us: